Minimum loan size is $500,000; maximum loan size is $10,000,000.

 Yes, we can offer hold-backs if the project warrants.

-Minimum borrower credit score is 620, lower subject to management approval.
 Our average FICO score is 680 per loan.
-We have no FICO minimum for apartment loans in Tier 1 markets.
+We have no FICO minimum for apartment loans in Tier 1 markets, and no minimum FICO for other programs provided there is minimum liquidity, no recent lates and a good story.

 No, all of our loans require tax returns.